-It may not even be worth heating up the turkey fryer as we did in the video for one bird.
+It may not even be worth heating the turkey fryer as we did in the video for one bird.
 Our suggestion is to skin the bird.
 It’s the fastest and easiest.
 You can grind up the meat if you have a grinder to keep it simple.

 If you are on the fence, here are some quick reasons I prefer to have a Rooster, and you can check out how vital a Rooster is when you free-range your flock here.

-Protection– They will alert the flock for any land and sky predators.
+Protection– They will alert the flock to any land and sky predators.
 It is one of my favorite things to watch the Roosters over the years sit back, call the ladies over for food and be on alert 24/7.

-Bossy– They do keep the flock in order.
-From where they should be foraging for food for the day and who is out of line.
+Bossy– They do keep the flock in order, from where they should be foraging for food for the day and who is out of line.
 A Rooster is a great leader for the hens.

 Even though the outcome of a Rooster can be disappointing, there are plenty of options to make it work for your homestead.